First Unitarian Church Governance

 The Rev. Angela Herrera, ex officio

-The Board holds its business meetings on the third Tuesday of each month at 6:30 pm, currently on Zoom.
-Members and friends are welcome to attend by clicking here.
-Meeting ID: 931 0879 7097
+The Board holds its business meetings on the third Saturday of each month at 9:30 am in the Social Hall.
+Members and friends are welcome to attend.

 The Senior Minister, as head of staff, leads and directs the spiritual, programmatic, and administrative work of the Church.
 The Senior Minister has the Board-delegated authority and responsibility to make all operational decisions, adopt administrative policies, speak on behalf of the Church, and allocate Congregational resources except as specifically limited by the Bylaws or these policies.
 Major areas of responsibilities include the care for members, friends and guests and the management of staff, facilities, and resources.

 The Annual Congregational Meeting brings members together at the end of the Church year, usually the third Sunday in January, to vote on the budget for the upcoming fiscal year and elect new representatives.
 The Board President, Senior Minister, and Treasurer report the accomplishments of the last year and conduct the business specified in the meeting notice.
 An Annual Report is prepared each year and provided to the membership online.
 Papers copies are also available by calling the office at 884-1801.